Using an Employer of Record in South Africa

 - 12 public holidays per year

-- A minimum of 21 consecutive days (15 working days) of vacation time after 12 months of employment
+- A minimum of 21 consecutive days (15 working days for a 5-day week or 18 working days for a 6-day week) of vacation time after 12 months of employment

-- Sick leave entitlement of 6 weeks over a 36-month cycle
+- Sick leave entitlement of 30 days over a 36-month cycle for a 5-day week, or 36 days for a 6-day week.

-- Parental leave, including maternity leave of at least 4 months and adoption leave
+- Parental leave, including maternity leave of 4 months and parental leave of 10 days.

-- Family responsibility leave and other statutory leaves as per the Basic Conditions of Employment Act
+- Family responsibility leave (3 days per year, or 5 days for domestic workers) and other statutory leaves as per the Basic Conditions of Employment Act.

 Background checks in South Africa